python-poetry/poetry/docs/docs/basic-usage.md

     `poetry` has been installed.

-    What this means is if you project is Python 2.7 only you should install `poetry` for you global Python 2.7 executable and use it to manage your project.
+    What this means is if you project is Python 2.7 only you should install `poetry` for your global Python 2.7 executable and use it to manage your project.